-- (1) The following individuals are not eligible to be enrolled as panel members: - (a) an individual who, at the time of submitting an application, or at any time until LAS approves or refuses the application, is the subject of: - (i) a criminal proceeding in any jurisdiction; or - (ii) a conduct, capacity or competence proceeding by a law society. - (b) an individual who, at the time of submitting an application, or at any time until LAS approves or refuses the application, has been found in a civil proceeding in any jurisdiction: - (i) to have engaged in fraud or misrepresentation; - (ii) to have misappropriated property; or - (iii) to be liable for a breach of trust. - (c) an individual who, at the time of the application, or at any time until LAS approves or refuses the application, has been found by a court or tribunal: - (i) to have committed an abuse of process; or - (i) to be a vexatious litigant. - (d) an individual who, at the time of submitting an application, or at any time until LAS approves or refuses the application, has an outstanding debt owing to LAS. - (e) an individual who at any time during the application process, after being advised by LAS that the individual's conduct was abusive or offensive, continues to act in an abusive or offensive manner;

-(2) An individual is not eligible to be enrolled on the panel if any of the following occurred in the five years before the application is submitted:

-- (a) the individual was found guilty of a criminal offence that involved fraud, misappropriation of property, a vulnerable person or a breach of trust: - (i) in Canada for which the individual has not been pardoned or been granted or issued a record suspension; or
+- (1) The following individuals are not eligible to be enrolled as panel members: - (a) an individual who, at the time of submitting an application, or at any time until LAS approves or refuses the application, is the subject of: - (i) a criminal proceeding in any jurisdiction; or - (ii) a conduct, capacity or competence proceeding by a law society. - (b) an individual who, at the time of submitting an application, or at any time until LAS approves or refuses the application, is the subject of a civil proceeding in any jurisdiction where the proceeding is in relation: - (i) to having engaged in fraud or misrepresentation; - (ii) to having misappropriated property; or - (iii) to being liable for a breach of trust. - (c) an individual who, at the time of the application, or at any time until LAS approves or refuses the application, is the subject of a proceeding before a court or tribunal where the proceeding is to determine if the individual: - (i) has committed an abuse of process; or - (i) is a vexatious litigant. - (d) an individual who, at the time of submitting an application, or at any time until LAS approves or refuses the application, has an outstanding debt owing to LAS. - (e) an individual who at any time during the application process, after being advised by LAS that the individual's conduct was abusive or offensive, continues to act in an abusive or offensive manner; - (2) An individual is not eligible to be enrolled on the panel if any of the following occurred in the five years before the application is submitted: - (a) the individual was found guilty of a criminal offence that involved fraud, misappropriation of property, a vulnerable person or a breach of trust: - (i) in Canada for which the individual has not been pardoned or been granted or issued a record suspension; or

-- (ii) in a jurisdiction outside Canada for which the individual has not been pardoned. - (b) the individual was found guilty of obstruction of justice under the Criminal Code (Canada); - (c) the individual was found guilty of civil or criminal contempt of Court; or - (d) the individual was found guilty by a law society of professional misconduct or conduct unbecoming a lawyer, that involved dishonesty, fraud, misrepresentation, misappropriation of property, a vulnerable person or a breach of trust.

-(3) An individual is not eligible to be enrolled on the panel, if the individual was dismissed as an employee of LAS other than a dismissal by layoff or shortage of work, for a period of two years following the dismissal, or until such time as LAS is satisfied that the conduct, behaviour or competency issues that resulted in the dismissal have been addressed.

-(4) LAS shall refuse to approve the application of an individual who is found not eligible under a provision herein.

-(5) LAS shall deliver a notice to the applicant that includes the reason for the refusal under this section.
+- (ii) in a jurisdiction outside Canada for which the individual has not been pardoned. - (b) the individual was found guilty of obstruction of justice under the Criminal Code (Canada); - (c) the individual was found guilty of civil or criminal contempt of Court; or - (d) the individual was found guilty by a law society of professional misconduct or conduct unbecoming a lawyer, that involved dishonesty, fraud, misrepresentation, misappropriation of property, a vulnerable person or a breach of trust. - (3) An individual is not eligible to be enrolled on the panel, if the individual was dismissed as an employee of LAS other than a dismissal by layoff or shortage of work, for a period of two years following the dismissal, or until such time as LAS is satisfied that the conduct, behaviour or competency issues that resulted in the dismissal have been addressed. - (4) LAS shall refuse to approve the application of an individual who is found not eligible under a provision herein. - (5) LAS shall deliver a notice to the applicant that includes the reason for the refusal under this section.